dotnet/runtime/src/libraries/System.Composition.Runtime/src/PACKAGE.md

 <!-- A description of the package and where one can find more documentation -->

-`System.Composition.Runtime` is part of the Managed Extensibility Framework (MEF) 2.0, a composition library for .NET that enables dependency injection through attributes.
+`System.Composition.Runtime` is part of the Managed Extensibility Framework (MEF) 2.0, a composition library for .NET that enables dependency injection through attributes or conventions.

 This package enables the discovery and composition of parts in applications using MEF 2.0.
 It offers the runtime implementation needed for managing composable parts, resolving dependencies, and dynamically wiring components together.